Climate Change: I get it! So what can I do??

 Reuse, Recycle, Reduce

-Think before you buy, recycle before you toss
+Think before you buy, reuse what you can, donate and share, recycle

 The average American produces 4 pounds of trash every day.
 Over 75 percent of this waste is recyclable, yet we currently recycle only 30 percent.
 Plastics and metals fill space in landfills and decomposing food waste emits greenhouse gases, while more natural resources are consumed to manufacture new products.